grafana/loki/docs/sources/operations/bloom-filters.md

 ---
-title: Query Acceleration with Blooms (Experimental)
+title: Bloom filters (Experimental)
-menuTitle: Query Acceleration with Blooms
+menuTitle: Bloom filters
-description: Describes how to enable and configure query acceleration with blooms.
+description: Describes how to enable and configure query acceleration with bloom filters.
 weight:
 keywords:
   - blooms
   - query acceleration
+aliases:
+  - ./query-acceleration-blooms
 ---

-# Query Acceleration with Blooms (Experimental)
+# Bloom filters (Experimental)

 {{% admonition type="warning" %}}
 This feature is an [experimental feature](/docs/release-life-cycle/).
 Engineering and on-call support is not available.
 No SLA is provided.